The farm is finally getting a tiny guest house cabin!

 The main door under the front porch will serve as our cabin entrance.
 We will use the double set of doors on the side to open up to a small patio area, complete with its own vegetable and flower garden areas.

 Keeping with our low-cost theme, all of the landscaping and garden areas will be created for free from recycled materials and perennial transplants from around the farm.
 We can’t say it enough, but using transplants is THE way to landscape for free!
 See: Dividing Perennials In The Fall – How To Landscape For Free

 The Floor Plan Basics

-We will publish a finalized floor plan in the coming weeks, but here are the basics:
+We published a finalized floor plan, but here are the basics:

 The cabin foot print is small at a whopping 10′ wide and 14′ long.
 But the living will be large.
 Much like when we designed our smaller-sized floor plan for the house, we want to design the cabin to see, enjoy and live outdoors.

 That concept works so well in making small spaces feel much larger.
 With the outdoor sitting, garden and grill area we are going to create around the cabin, we want guests to feel like they have their own indoor/outdoor oasis.

 We will keep the interior simple with shiplap siding, and a small sitting area with perhaps a small sofa and a built-in table and chairs.

 For sleeping quarters, we will create a homemade queen-sized murphy bed that will install on the back wall.
 When not in use, it will simply fold up to become the back wall.